Blue diamond sells for world record $10.86 million, Sotheby's says

 On Tuesday, a huge, internally flawless diamond from India's fabled Golconda mines sold at auction in Geneva for a record 20.355 million Swiss francs, Christie's said.

-The rare, colorless stone weighing 76.02 carats, and roughly the size of a large strawberry, once belonged to Archduke Joseph August of Austria (1872-1962), a prince of the Hungarian line of the Habsburgs.
+The rare, colourless stone weighing 76.02 carats, and roughly the size of a large strawberry, once belonged to Archduke Joseph August of Austria (1872-1962), a prince of the Hungarian line of the Habsburgs.

-"At this level of business, the very, very best of colored stones and the very, very best of diamonds has almost no limit in market value," said Emanuel of David Webb.
+"At this level of business, the very, very best of coloured stones and the very, very best of diamonds has almost no limit in market value," said Emanuel of David Webb.

 "People are willing to pay extraordinary prices to have the very, very best.
 The extraordinary prices are a sign of surging demand for the very best from the very wealthy.